-Whether you manage a small property or a 500-unit community, you understand the importance of providing residents with a healthy environment.
-Indoor air quality (IAQ) plays a significant role in providing the best experience for those you serve, and can positively affect the perception of your property.
-Controlling indoor air pollution can reduce health risks for your residents and improve productivity for your maintenance staff.
-Use these helpful tips to start creating a clean, pollution-free environment.
+Whether you manage a small property or a 500-unit community, you understand the importance of providing residents and staff with a healthy environment.
+Indoor air quality (IAQ) not only plays a significant role in providing the best experience for those who live and work on your property, it can also positively affect the perception of your property.
+Use these tips to control indoor air pollution and help create a clean air environment for your residents and maintenance staff.

-Control Indoor Air Pollution with Air Purifiers and Air Cleaners
+Control Indoor Air Pollution With Air Purifiers & Air Cleaners

-Air purifiers control germs, odors and pollutants as they move through your units.
-Many are compact to fit in tight spaces, have remote functionality for ease of control and can include odor-control features to create a fresh environment for residents.
+Air purifiers help control germs, odors and pollutants in your units.
+Many are compact to fit in tight spaces, feature remote functionality for easy control and include odor-control features to create a fresh environment for residents.

-Pair your air purification system with air cleaners to help improve your indoor air quality on your property.
+Pair air purification system with air cleaners to help improve indoor air quality in your units and offices.
 High-efficiency particulate air (HEPA) cleaners, filters and accessories remove up to 99.9% of airborne particles above a certain size.
-Most air cleaners include easy-to-replace HEPA filters and carbon filters, which help with odor control.
+Most air cleaners include easy-to-replace HEPA filters and carbon filters that help control odors.

 New!
 RestorAir Rapid Room Recovery Air Purifiers kill viruses* and eliminate odors.